-Definitely my client’s and my, AlYasras’, #DKNYRamadan campaign, which we created for the DKNY summer capsule collection.
-Only a few days after the launch, the campaign was a global success and publications like Elle Malaysia, Vogue Netherlands, O (Oprah) Magazine, The Independent, El Pais among many others, had featured the story.
+Definitely my and my client, AlYasras’, #DKNYRamadan campaign, which we created for the DKNY summer capsule collection.
+Only a few days after the launch, the campaign was a global success and publications like Elle Malaysia, Vogue Netherlands, O (Oprah) Magazine, The Independent, El Pais amongst many others, had featured the story.

 Your typical day would be…

 I´m a slow starter… I need an hour behind my laptop, with my coffee.
 But first thing first, In order for me to have this hour of peace, I start with giving the ‘kids’ their morning refill of food.
 After that, they leave me alone.

 After an hour of browsing the net, checking in on the blogs I follow, I take Sara out and bring food for the stray cats that me and her feed.

 Two hours after waking up, I´m ready to hit work.
 And work can be so different form one day to another.
 Sometimes it´s 12 hours in the office, and some days it is 12 hours on the road, organising for photo shoots, client meetings, media relations meetings or searching for the perfect venue – you name it.
 And sometimes it´s a normal working day of 9 hours.
 But that is the beauty of it.
 And that is why I do not get bored of what I do.
 Normally i get easily bored.

 While home, I take Sara out around the neighbourhood while sharing the today´s stories with Paul.
 I must tell you, mine are so much more fun and exciting than his.

 Dinners are always tricky as I do not cook.
 Either we go out or we order in.
 To be honest, my work days are rather boring.
 To end them, in front of the TV, surrounded by my animals and husband- that is the best ending for me.
 The weekends are a different story…

 It seems Dubai is a trough market to scout great clothes in reasonable prices.
 Where do you do your shopping?